Geologists Question 'Evidence Of Ancient Life' in 3.7 Billion-Year-Old Rocks

 This second group examined structures within the rock that were thought in 2016 to have been produced by communities of single-celled microbes that grew up from the bottom of a shallow, salty sea.
 A three-dimensional look at these structures shows that instead of having a telltale upside-down ice-cream cone shape — the kind produced by microorganisms — they are shaped like a Toblerone candy bar.

-"They're stretched-out ridges that extend deeply into the rock," said Joel Hurowitz, a geochemist at Stony Brook University in New York, and an author of Wednesday's paper.
-"That shape is hard to explain as a biological structure, and much easier to explain as something that resulted from rocks being squeezed and deformed under tectonic pressures."
+"They're stretched-out ridges that extend deeply into the rock," said Joel Hurowitz, a geochemist at Stony Brook University in New York and an author of Wednesday's paper.
+"That shape is hard to explain as a biological structure and much easier to explain as something that resulted from rocks being squeezed and deformed under tectonic pressures."

-Asked what the chances were that the structures were created by ancient microbes, astrobiologist Abigail Allwood — of NASA's Jet Propulsion Laboratory and lead author of this second analysis — said "I don't think there's much chance at all."
+Asked what the chances were that the structures were created by ancient microbes, astrobiologist Abigail Allwood — of NASA's Jet Propulsion Laboratory and lead author of this second analysis — said: "I don't think there's much chance at all."

-The oldest widely-accepted evidence of life on Earth is in Western Australia, where Allwood and other researchers revealed cone-shaped structures created by microbes in 3.5 billion-year-old rocks.
-A decade later, in 2016, she and others were surprised when scientists reported seeing similar structures in Greenland, in rocks some 200 million years older that had suffered much more heating and deformation under pressure, during some of Earth's earliest days.
+The oldest widely accepted evidence of life on Earth is in Western Australia, where Allwood and other researchers revealed cone-shaped structures created by microbes in 3.5 billion-year-old rocks.
+A decade later, in 2016, she and others were surprised when scientists reported seeing similar structures in Greenland, in rocks some 200 million years older that had suffered much more heating and deformation under pressure during some of Earth's earliest days.

 "The preservation of those in such deformed rocks seemed incredible," Allwood says.
 "And in fact, it was.
 It wasn't credible."

 That was her conclusion after visiting the site in Greenland to collect samples of the rock.
-She immediately noticed that some of the structures were upside down, in a configuration that wasn't possible if they'd been created by communities of microbial life growing upward from the sea floor.
+She immediately noticed that some of the structures were upside down, in a configuration that wasn't possible if they had been created by communities of microbial life growing upward from the sea floor.

 Allwood took samples of the rock back to the lab to map the structures' chemical composition with a prototype of an instrument called PIXL.
 It's a tool NASA will send to Mars in 2020, to look for evidence of past life on the red planet.
 She and her colleagues found that the supposed fossils don't have the kind of distinctive lamination seen when microbes build up minerals like a stack of pancakes.
 Instead, Allwood says, it looks more as though the Toblerone rock structure formed, and then other minerals later seeped into it from the outside.

 All of this is vigorously disputed by the researchers who originally claimed that the Greenland rocks contained the world's oldest fossils.
-They stand by that claim, and say that Allwood and her colleagues based their work on just a cursory, one-day visit to the site.
+They stand by that claim and say that Allwood and her colleagues based their work on just a cursory, one-day visit to the site.

-"This is a classic 'comparing apples and oranges' scenario, leading to the inevitable outcome that ours and their observations do not exactly match," notes Allen Nutman of the University of Wollongong in Australia, in a written statement.
+"This is a classic 'comparing apples and oranges' scenario, leading to the inevitable outcome that ours and their observations do not exactly match," Allen Nutman of the University of Wollongong in Australia notes in a written statement.

 Vickie Bennett, of the Australian National University, added that she found the new study "disappointing" and "unfortunate" in that it "only serves to confuse" the earlier research that she and her colleagues did on these ancient rocks.